Winans family: Mom and Pop Winans

 Delores and David Winans recorded together as "Mom and Pop Winans" and separately at various times as "Mom", "Pop", "David" or "Delores".
 They received a Grammy nomination for their CD "Mom & Pop Winans" in 1989.
 Delores is currently signed to daughter CeCe's label PureSprings Gospel.
-Delores and David met while in the Lucille Lemon Choir conducted by James Cleveland.
+Delores and David met while in the Lucille Lemon Choir conducted by Lucille Lemon.
 They organized yearly Christmas concerts at Mercy Hall in which their ten children participated.

 The Winans

-Brothers Ronald, Carvin, Marvin, and Michael Winans (the second, third, fourth and fifth siblings) are known professionally as The Winans.
+Brothers Ronald, Carvin, Marvin, and Michael Winans, the second, third, fourth and fifth siblings, are known professionally as The Winans.
 They were discovered by Andrae Crouch, who signed them to Light Records.
 Their first record, Introducing The Winans was produced in 1981.
 Their style was noted for its crossover efforts and received airplay on R&B radio.
-The group's last recording was in 1995, but they have subsequently been involved in various Winans family projects where they are credited as "The Winans" (e.g. November 2000's Christmas: Our Gifts To You).
+The group's last recording was in 1995.
+They have subsequently been involved in various Winans family projects where they are credited as "The Winans", e.g. November 2000's Christmas: Our Gifts To You.

 David Winans II

-David Winans II is an instrumentalist; first as bassist for "The Winanaires", the earliest version of the Winans as a gospel quartet, before they became "The Testimonial Singers".
+David Winans II is an instrumentalist, first as bassist for "The Winanaires", the earliest version of the Winans as a gospel quartet, before they became "The Testimonial Singers".
 While they were the "Testimonial Singers", David switched to guitars.
 After the change to "The Winans", David continued to play guitar under the production of Bill Maxwell, and then Quincy Jones' label Qwest records for the Grammy award-winning "Let My People Go" album.
 David also has solo Christian rock projects, Xairia, DWP, and more recently, David Winans' pi.

 With the group pi in existence David has won 10 Detroit Music Awards for Outstanding Songwriter, Outstanding Instrumentalist and Outstanding Performance.
-He also won Outstanding Instrumentalist with his premiere recording with Righteous Through God.
-And most recently 3 Detroit Music Awards for the song, 'Will You Bring Me There Again' which he collaborated with Joya Koch, on lyrics.
-He was married to Deborah Ann Coduto Winans (she died due to illness in 2007) with whom he had a daughter, Seven Simone.
+He won Outstanding Instrumentalist with his premiere recording with Righteous Through God.
+And most recently 3 Detroit Music Awards for the song, "Will You Bring Me There Again" which he collaborated with Joya Koch, on lyrics.
+He was married to Deborah Ann Coduto Winans.
+She died due to illness in 2007.
+They had a daughter, Seven Simone.

 Ron Winans Family & Friends

-In addition to his involvement with The Winans, Ron released a solo album in the late 1980s on the EMI Gospel label, and recorded a series of five CDs, Ron Winans Family & Friends).
+In addition to his involvement with The Winans, Ron released a solo album in the late 1980s on the EMI Gospel label, and recorded a series of five CDs, Ron Winans Family & Friends.

-He also co-founded, with Gladys Knight, the Gladys and Ron's Chicken & Waffles restaurant chain.
+He co-founded, with Gladys Knight, the Gladys and Ron's Chicken & Waffles restaurant chain.
 Ronald Winans died in 2005.